4levy/Streaming-status-Bot/README.md

-**"Before starting the bot, please run `npm install` to install the necessary dependencies.
+**Before starting the bot, please run `npm install` to install the necessary dependencies.
-If you encounter any issues, feel free to contact me via our Discord server."**
+If you encounter any issues, feel free to contact me via our Discord server.**

 - https://discord.gg/TSdpyMMfrU